-CW TV show ‘Supernatural’ features a LGBTQ love confession, then deletes all online content of show
+CW TV show ‘Supernatural’ features a LGBTQ love confession, then deletes all online content of the show

 Greta proceeded to show me the video, a clip of episode 15×18 of Supernatural titled, “Despair,” Cas says to Dean, “…the one thing I want…it’s something I know I can’t have.
 But I think I know…I think I know now.
 Happiness isn’t in the having.
 It’s in just being…It’s in just saying it…I love you.”
-Cas then proceeded to die, being consumed by the Empty, which the is the afterlife for angels on the show.
+Cas then proceeded to die, being consumed by the Empty, which is the afterlife for angels on the show.
 Oh, yeah, Castiel is an angel.
-Perhaps I should backtrack in case you haven’t watched much of granted I haven’t watched all the episodes because there are fifteen seasons of Supernatural, so readers probably haven’t seen all of it.
+Perhaps I should backtrack in case you haven’t watched as much of Supernatural as I have.
+Granted, even I haven’t watched all of the episodes because there are fifteen seasons of Supernatural, so most readers probably haven’t seen all of it.

 Then I watched the episode “I’m No Angel” in which Cas (the nickname that Dean chose for Castiel) ends up getting killed by grim reaper and Deans says, “Cas” with such tenderness that suddenly I saw it.
 Dean loved Cas, and Cas loved him too.
-Finally, on November 3rd, this was confirmed.
+Finally, on November 5th, it was at least confirmed that Castiel was in love with Dean Winchester.
 Misha Collins even confirmed on twitter that this Castiel was making a homosexual declaration of love.
 Except that it wasn’t confirmed that Dean loved Cas.

 Then the Spanish dub of Destiel came out and Dean said I love you back, saying, “Yo a ti”, or “I do to,” in Spanish.
-The internet erupted again, with fans theorizing that Dean said this English, but that it was edited out of the final cut.
+The internet erupted again, with fans theorizing that Dean said this in the original English, but that it was edited out of the final cut.
 The tag, “They Silenced You” began to trend on twitter targeted at the Supernatural show runners.
 Misha Collins then tweeted that there was a rogue translator that wrote that part of the Supernatural script.
-There have been translations of Supernatural that have suggested more strongly at Destiel than the original English version in the past, like the Albanian version that translated Dean calling Cas, “sunshine”, into Dean calling Cas his “soulmate”.
+There is some precedent for this, as there have been translations of Supernatural that have suggested more strongly at Destiel than the original English version in the past, like the Albanian version that translated Dean calling Cas, “sunshine”, into Dean calling Cas his “soulmate”.
 However, it would be highly unusual and unprofessional for a translator to write the line, “Yo a ti,” out of nowhere.

 Many fans are excited about Destiel being canon at least on some level, but disappointed that Cas died right afterward, falling into the “bury your gays” trope, which is the pattern of LGBTQ characters commonly dying in various forms of media.
-It didn’t help that he ended up going to the Empty which fans on the internet jokingly dubbed “Turbohell”, since LGBTQ people consistly have to deal with being told that we’re going to hell.
+It didn’t help that he ended up going to the Empty a place that Supernatural is even worse than hell, causing fans on the internet to jokingly dub it “Turbohell”, since LGBTQ people consistly have to deal with being told that we’re going to hell.
 Cas apparently wasn’t “permakilled”, a term which means permanently killed because he is mentioned to be in heaven as in angel in the finale.
 However, he is never seen again by Sam or Dean, and never gets to have an actual conversation with Dean about their feelings for each other.